-It's crucial to invest in the groundwork of story before going on to potter in prose if you mean business (i.e, to sell books.)
-Our 'big story' course is a good egg for all writers but absolutely essential for those who are world-building - which is to say writing Fantasy, Historical, Young Adult and Children's.
-Pack it in your writer's kit bag, toss it behind you back and whistle all the way to the literary agency (nail that theme tune en route).
+Our storytelling foundation course – the Classic Course, the first step in our online creative writing courses – is good for all writers.
+But it’s absolutely essential for those who are world-building – which is to say writing fantasy, historical, YA or children’s fiction.
+Pack it in your writer’s kit bag, toss it behind your back and whistle all the way to the literary agency (nail that theme tune en route).

-I'll be referring to the 'classics' in this blog but don't worry, I'm not being lofty and referring to works of Ancient Greece etc, I'm being low-brow.
+I'll be referring to the ‘classics’ in this blog post, but don’t worry, I’m not being lofty and referring to works of Ancient Greece etc. I’m being lowbrow.
 Populist!
 (Hoorah!)
-I'm referring to the golden classics of fiction, the bestsellers enjoyed by adults and kids.
+I’m referring to the golden classics of fiction, the bestsellers enjoyed by adults and kids.
 The genre-busting crossovers!

 In adult novels, we see the war within and also without, and the novel is driven by the main character’s ability to incorporate the ‘other’ or that which seems at the outset of the story to be in opposition to himself or herself.

 ‘Two Wolves’ is a Cherokee Indian legend of good versus evil

 One day a grandfather was talking to his grandson.
 He said, ‘There are two wolves fighting inside all of us – the wolf of fear and hate, and the wolf of love and peace.’